-- 1. If your boat runs with its bow too high at cruising speeds, the following suggestions will help you lower the bow: - · Move weight forward in the boat. - Adjust thrust angle of engine (reduce distance between bottom of transom and drive unit).
-See your engine owner's manual for instructions. - If your boat runs with its bow too low at cruising speeds (usually indicated by water coming off the hull far forward and steering difficulty or veering off course), you can raise the bow by performing the opposite of above.
+- If your boat runs with its bow too high at cruising speeds, the following suggestions will help you achieve a more correct cruising attitude: - · Move some weight forward in the boat. - Adjust the thrust angle of the engine (reduce the distance between the bottom of the transom and the drive unit).
+See your engine owner's manual for trimming instructions. - If your boat runs with its bow too low at cruising speeds (usually indicated by water coming off the hull far forward and steering difficulty or veering off course), you can raise the bow by performing steps opposite of those above.